 Same sex marriage (SSM) & domestic partnerships

-The court will rule on two topics:
+The court ruled on two topics:

 The court announced on 2009-MAY-14 that lawyers had 30 days in which to file their initial briefs.
-Oral arguments are expected in the fall.
-A ruling could come before the end of 2009.

 Bill Cosh, a spokesperson for Attorney General J.B.
 Van Hollen (R) said:

-If McConkey wins his case then:
+If McConkey had won the case then:

 The following information source was used to prepare and update the above essay.
 The hyperlink is not necessarily still active today.